The future of small business is not dumbed-down big business

 Linking is easy

+Linking is the whole point of relational databases.
 This Cafe Sales Invoice demonstrates how easily Sumer links and posts data.

 - All the columns are created with 'AddColumn' in the template.